Softliampisan/FetchProject/README.md

 [Download Screen Recording](https://github.com/user-attachments/files/19746480/Screen.Recording.2568-04-14.at.21.31.51.zip)

 ### Focus Areas: What specific areas of the project did you prioritize?
 Why did you choose to focus on these areas?
 I prioritized image caching, performance optimization, and concurrency.
 Since the app heavily relies on remote image loading, I implemented a custom ImageCache class that downloads, hashes, and stores images locally using a filesystem-safe SHA256 hash of the image URL.
 This reduces repeated downloads, speeds up scrolling performance, and ensures the cache is persistent between sessions.
-I also used Swift’s async/await to simplify asynchronous image loading.
+I also used Swift’s async/await to handle all asynchronous data operations.

 ### Time Spent: Approximately how long did you spend working on this project?
 How did you allocate your time?
-I spent approximately 8-10 hours on the project, broken down as follows:
+I spent approximately 10 hours on the project, broken down as follows:
 - 2 hours for building the base UI and recipe model
 - 3 hours implementing and testing the image cache
-- 3–5 hours writing unit tests, documenting, and debugging
+- 5 hours writing unit tests, documenting, and debugging

 ### Trade-offs and Decisions: Did you make any significant trade-offs in your approach?
 - I chose to use a hashed file name instead of the URL's last path component to avoid file system issues and guarantee uniqueness—even when images have identical names or query parameters.